baileyherms/ucr-cs100/textbook/C++/boost/data-structures.md

 $ g++ -std=c++11 optional_temp.cpp -o optional_temp
 $ ./optional_temp
 There is no temperature reported.
-The temperature is 43 degrees.
+The temperature is -1 degrees.
 ```
-`-1` is sometimes considered valid (say if you are measuring temperature), but `-1` is also used to say when a function has failed.
+`-1` is sometimes considered valid (such as when measuring temperature temperature), but `-1` is also used to say when a function has failed.
-In the temperature example, we want `-1` to be a possible passing return value, so we'll use Boost.Optional to know when the function hasn't done the task we want it to.
+In the temperature example, we want `-1` to be a possible passing return value, so we'll use Boost.Optional to know when there is no temperature to measure.
 <!---
 Show commands to compile and run code
 --->